Overview

 How it works

 According to the National Center for PTSD (part of the U.S. Department of Veterans Affairs), cognitive processing therapy works by helping clients use rational thought to identify the ways that their traumatic experiences have distorted their thinking.
 Life-threatening or terrifying events may cause major disruptions to a person’s worldview, threatening their self-image or their understanding of the world.
 In trying to make sense of these experiences, the individual may internalize ideas that make it difficult for them to function in everyday life.
-CPT may help deconstruct these self-limiting beliefs.
+Cognitive processing therapy may help deconstruct these self-limiting beliefs.

 For example, someone with PTSD resulting from a traumatic event like sexual assault might have absorbed the idea that no one can be trusted.
 This can turn ordinary social interactions into terrifying experiences in which harmless behavior triggers a sense of alarm or panic.
 A therapist trained in cognitive processing therapy (CPT) might work with this person to help them recognize how this belief is shaping their emotional responses, assisting them in coming up with more constructive ways to assess risk.